JnyJny/busylight/README.md

   * [**ThingM** Blink1][6]
 - Works on MacOS, Linux, probably Windows and BSD too!
 - Tested extensively on Raspberry Pi 3b+, Zero W and 4

+If you have a USB light that's not on this list, please start an issue with the make and model you want supported.

 ## Basic Install